odugbile1993/DataAnalytics-Assesement/README.md

 I spot-checked several customers with hand calculations to verify the results.

 Challenges & Learnings

-Schema Surprises
+Schema Surprises:
 I learned to always check table structures first - assumptions about column names can be wrong!

-Date Calculations
+Date Calculations:
 Date functions vary by SQL dialect.
 I stuck with MySQL's DATE_FORMAT and DATEDIFF for consistency.

-Edge Cases Matter
+Edge Cases Matter:
 Nearly missed handling new customers in the CLV calculation.
 Adding NULLIF saved the day.

-Verification is Key
+Verification is Key:
 For each query, I wrote simple test queries to verify parts of the calculation.